eugene-khyst/postgresql-event-sourcing/README.md

 It's a notational convenience for creating ID columns having their default values assigned from a `SEQUENCE` generator.

 PostgreSQL sequences can't be rolled back.
-`SELECT nextval('ES_EVENT_ID_SEQ')` increments the sequence value and returns it.
+`SELECT nextval('ES_EVENT_ID_SEQ')` increments and returns the sequence value.
 Even if the transaction is not yet committed, the new sequence value becomes visible to other transactions.

-If transaction #2 started after transaction #1 but committed first, the event subscription processor can fetch the events created by transaction #2, update the last processed event ID, and thus lose the events created by transaction #1.
+If transaction #2 started after transaction #1 but committed first, the event subscription processor can read the events created by transaction #2, update the last processed event ID, and thus lose the events created by transaction #1.

 ![PostgreSQL naive transactional outbox](img/postgresql-naive-outbox.svg)